Definition of Bronchogenic Carcinoma

 Patients can also complain of anorexia and weight loss, chest pain, shortness of breath and hemoptysis.
 Secondary bacterial infection of the lung tissue that is distal to an obstructed bronchiole can be a presentation of bronchogenic carcinoma.

-Due to the overlap between the symptoms of chronic obstructive lung disease and bronchogenic carcinoma, the threshold to suspect lung cancer should be always low in a smoker.
+Due to the overlap between the symptoms of chronic obstructive lung disease and bronchogenic carcinoma, the threshold to suspect lung cancer should always be low in a smoker.

 Paraneoplastic syndromes are usually identified in bronchogenic carcinoma and each presentation can be clearly linked to certain histological subtypes.
 For instance, hypercalcemia is more common with squamous cell carcinoma, nail clubbing can be found in all types of bronchogenic carcinoma, and endocrine syndromes such as SIADH, ectopic ACTH production and Eaton-Lambert syndrome are associated with small-cell lung cancer.